macOS Dictation for Developers: Code Reviews and PRs

 EnviousWispr processes everything on-device.
 Your audio is transcribed locally using either Parakeet or WhisperKit, both running natively via Core ML.
 Post-processing runs through your local LLM.
 From microphone to clipboard, nothing leaves your Mac unless you explicitly configure an external API.

-This isn’t a privacy policy — it’s architecture.
+This isn’t a privacy policy; it’s architecture.
 There’s no server to send data to.
 For a detailed breakdown of how on-device processing differs from cloud alternatives, see On-Device vs Cloud Dictation: What Stays Private.
 The processing happens on your hardware, using models that run on your Apple Silicon Neural Engine.
-You can verify this yourself — the project is open source on GitHub.

 For developers working on proprietary codebases, under NDA, or at companies with strict data handling policies, this is the difference between “tool I can actually use at work” and “tool that’s blocked by security review.”